7 Simple Ways to Save More Money This Year

-It’s hard to believe we’re halfway into 2018.
+It’s hard to believe we’re more than halfway through 2018.
 Did you have goals to save more money this year but have fallen off in your efforts?
 There is still much of the year left and you can make great headway towards your goals by working to save money each month.

 Whether you want to pay off debt, save more for retirement or some other financial goal, saving more money is a great first step.

 You may think it’s difficult to save money each month but it’s not.
 There are many ways to save money and most require little inconvenience.
 In fact, just trying a handful of ways can save you $250+ per month!